TTK4145/Project/README.md

    - It should also keep taking new cab calls, so that people can exit the elevator even if it is disconnected from the network
    - The elevator software should not require reinitialization (manual restart) after intermittent network or motor power loss

-Multiple elevators should be more efficient than one
+### Multiple elevators should be more efficient than one
  - The orders should be distributed across the elevators in a reasonable way
    - Ex: If all three elevators are idle and two of them are at the bottom floor, then a new order at the top floor should be handled by the closest elevator (ie. neither of the two at the bottom).
  - You are free to choose and design your own "cost function" of some sort: Minimal movement, minimal waiting time, etc.
  - The project is not about creating the "best" or "optimal" distribution of orders.
 It only has to be clear that the elevators are cooperating and communicating.

-An individual elevator should behave sensibly and efficiently
+### An individual elevator should behave sensibly and efficiently
  - No stopping at every floor "just to be safe"
  - The hall "call upward" and "call downward" buttons should behave differently
    - Ex: If the elevator is moving from floor 1 up to floor 4 and there is a downward order at floor 3, then the elevator should not stop on its way upward, but should return back to floor 3 on its way down

-The lights and buttons should function as expected
+### The lights and buttons should function as expected
  - The hall call buttons on all workspaces should let you summon an elevator
- - The lights on the hall buttons should show the same thing on all workspaces
+ - Under normal circumstances, the lights on the hall buttons should show the same thing on all workspaces
+   - Under circumstances with high packet loss, at least one light must work as expected
  - The cab button lights should not be shared between elevators
  - The cab and hall button lights should turn on as soon as is reasonable after the button has been pressed
    - Not ever turning on the button lights because "no guarantee is offered" is not a valid solution